robbeykaaso/rea2/docs/socket/normalClient.md

 # API Pipe
 * **callServer**
-send the json message to the server. it is a pipeDelegate for _receiveFromServer_. data type: QJsonObject
+    - send the json message to the server
+    - input: QJsonObject
+    - type: pipeDelegate: receiveFromServer
 </br>

 * **receiveFromServer**
-got the message from the server. it is a pipePartial and the "tag" is defined by the specific service. data type: QJsonObject
+    - got the message from a server
+    - output: clientMessage
+    - type: pipePartial
+    - tag: type in the message
 </br>

 * **tryLinkServer**
-either try link server which has specific "ip", "port", "id" or use ssdp protocal to link server. data type: QJsonObject
+    - either try link server which has specific "ip", "port", "id" or use ssdp protocal to link server
+    - input: QJsonObject
+    - output: QJsonObject
+    - type: pipe
 </br>

 * **clientBoardcast**
-boardcast some information after some specific operation
+    - boardcast some information from socket
+    - output: QJsonObject
+    - type: pipe
 </br>

 # Test and Demo